chen-assert/cccbd_web/Document/01_user_draft.md

 ### <font color=#FF0000>Forget Password</font>

 If employees forget their password, they can click the “Forgot Password” link to reset the password.
-They need to input their ID number and new password double times, and they also need to input their email to receive the security code that the system sends to them.
-Then they enter the security code, press the submit button and then the new password is set done.
+They need to input their ID number and new password double time, and they also need to input their email to receive the security code that the system sends to them.
+Then they enter the security code, press the submit button and then the new password is set down.

 <figure>
   <img src="src\reset.png"/>